Vexorithm/Vexorithm.github.io/_pages/about.md

 # About Me
 Hello!
 I am currently a junior undergraduate student at the School of Artificial Intelligence, Nanjing University of Information Science and Technology, where I am fortunate to be advised by [Peilan Xu](https://scholar.google.ca/citations?hl=zh-CN&user=MYTn5zYAAAAJ "许沛澜").

+Currently, I am undertaking an internship at [Shanghai AI Lab](https://www.shlab.org.cn/ "上海人工智能实验室") under the mentorship of [Rui Su](https://scholar.google.ca/citations?hl=zh-CN&authuser=2&user=tLLmRBwAAAAJ "苏锐") and [Lei Bai](https://scholar.google.com/citations?user=sakOO04AAAAJ&hl=en&oi=ao "白磊").
 My current research focuses on LLM reasoning, multi-agent frameworks, swarm intelligence, and various LLM application research.
 Several papers have been submitted to the top journals and conferences in the field of artificial intelligence (such as ACM Transactions, ACL, NeurIPS, EMNLP ...), and my representative work "Density-Assisted Evolutionary Dynamic Multimodal Optimization" has been accepted by ACM TELO.

-Currently, I am undertaking an internship at [Shanghai AI Lab](https://www.shlab.org.cn/ "上海人工智能实验室") under the mentorship of [Rui Su](https://scholar.google.ca/citations?hl=zh-CN&authuser=2&user=tLLmRBwAAAAJ "苏锐").

 I am honoured to be recognized as a **Kaggle Expert** for winning two silver medals in LLM competitions.
 Additionally, I won the championship in the [IEEE CEC Competition on Seeking Multiple Optima in Dynamic Environments](http://mi.hitsz.edu.cn/activities/smode_cec2023/index.html) for two consecutive years (2023,2024), and was awarded a national first prize in the Lanqiao Cup.